Installing in Air-gapped Environments

 There are two options to configure asset prices in your on-premise Kubernetes environment:

-- Simple pipeline: per component prices can be configured in a helm values file (reference) or directly in the Kubecost Settings page.
+- Simple pipeline: per resource prices can be configured in a Helm values file (reference) or directly in the Kubecost Settings page.
 This allows you to directly supply the cost of a CPU month, RAM Gb month, etc.

-- Advanced pipeline: this method allows each individual asset in your environment to have a unique price.
+* _Advanced pipeline:_ this method allows each individual asset in your environment to have a unique price.
 This leverages the Kubecost custom CSV pipeline which is available on Enterprise plans.
-Contact us at [email protected] to learn more.

 AWS_PRICING_URL